Policies, Procedures and Resources

 Transfer Credit Limits

-A minimum of 90 percent of all credits applied to a UB advanced certificate credential must be comprised of UB credit.
+No more than 25% of the required credits for an advanced certificate credential may be comprised of non-UB transfer credits.
 The advanced certificate is an official post-baccalaureate credential in New York State.
 However, it is not considered a degree program.
 Therefore, all credits satisfactorily completed for a UB advanced certificate, may also count toward a relevant UB graduate degree.
 Academic programs may have stricter transfer limits.

 Transfer Credit Process